aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/timestamp.md

 # Module `0x1::timestamp`

-This module keeps a global wall clock that stores the current Unix time in microseconds.
-It interacts with the other modules in the following ways:
-* genesis: to initialize the timestamp
-* block: to reach consensus on the global wall clock time
+This module keeps a global wall clock that stores the current Unix time in microseconds.<br/> It interacts with the other modules in the following ways:<br/> &#42; genesis: to initialize the timestamp<br/> &#42; block: to reach consensus on the global wall clock time

 -  [Resource `CurrentTimeMicroseconds`](#0x1_timestamp_CurrentTimeMicroseconds)